-- □ Flexible Access is preferred.
+- Flexible Access is preferred.
 The term "Flexible Access" means the library media center is accessible to all patrons at all times during the hours of operation.
 It is open for circulation, research, and other services provided by the library media center.
-Refer to The American Library Association's position statement on Flexible Scheduling. - Library media specialists may set schedules for library media skills classes. - Special events in the library are scheduled through the library media specialist.
+Refer to The American Library Association's position statement on Flexible Scheduling (currently under review by the AASL Scheduling Position Statement. - ☐ Library media specialists may set schedules for library media skills classes. - Special events in the library are scheduled through the library media specialist.